 This kit contains the three storybooks listed below.
-Each book has an activity instruction sheet that provides: a book description, a comprehensive explanation of how this book relates to "Immigration to Iowa," and why it was selected and how it aligns with Iowa Core Literacy and Social Studies Standards.
+Each book has an activity instruction sheet that provides: a book description, a comprehensive explanation of how this book relates to immigration to lowa and why it was selected and how it aligns with lowa Core Literacy and Social Studies Standards.